 Here’s a quick comparison to help you decide:

-• Draft product trick - Completely hides the variant, but takes more manual effort to manage.
+• Draft product trick (Method 2) - Completely hides the variant, but takes more manual effort to manage.

-• Liquid template code - Most flexible and precise, but requires coding knowledge.
+• Liquid template code (Method 3) - Most flexible and precise, but requires coding knowledge.
+Best for inventory-threshold or metafield-based rules.

-• Third-party app - Best for bulk management and scheduling, but has ongoing costs.
+• Third-party app (Method 4) - Best for bulk management, scheduling, and customer-group visibility.
+Has ongoing costs.

-For most store owners hiding one or two variants temporarily, Method 1 (inventory to zero) is enough.
+For most store owners hiding one or two out-of-stock variants temporarily, Method 1 plus the theme customizer setting is enough.
 If you have a large product catalog with frequent seasonal changes, an app (Method 4) will save you hours of manual work.
+For B2B/wholesale variant gating, Method 3 or 4 is the only path on non-Plus plans.